-Line of credit loans differ from term loans where you get a lump sum in your bank account, and repay it over a predetermined period.
-You can use a line of credit loan for almost any purpose including major upgrades, marketing, or operational costs.
+Line of credit loans differs from term loans where you get a lump sum in your bank account and repay it over a predetermined period.
+You can use a line of credit loans for almost any purpose including major upgrades, marketing, or operational costs.
 The best part is; you’ll only pay interest on the amount you draw without having to worry about investing full amount into a highly profitable endeavor.

 - You can get instant access to capital to manage any emergency expenses,

-- Line of credit loans don’t require you to go through a tedious loan application process.
+- Line of credit loans doesn’t require you to go through a tedious loan application process.

-- This is best for seasonal businesses were you could take out as much or as little as you require
+- This is best for seasonal businesses where you could take out as much or as little as you require

 - It’s a quick and easy way to secure working capital with no-strings-attached backup.